 You’ve probably heard the term mobile home used quite often.
 Perhaps you have a picture in your mind of what it is.
 Still, you might not be familiar with how exactly mobile homes differ from conventional site-built homes.

-If you’ve ever been curious about the differences between mobile homes and standard site-built homes, read on.
+If you’ve ever been curious about the differences between manufactured homes and site-built homes, read on.

 Mobile homes took hold after World War II with the economic expansion and rapid growth of cities.
 They provided an expedient and affordable housing solution for millions of Americans.
 Mobile homes became entrenched among other housing options.
 From there, it became clear the growing industry should be organized more definitively within residential code.